bifferos/wrappers/readme.txt

 Any C/C++ programmer after years of developing for Windows, starts to see patterns (as well as gross inconsistencies) in the windows API.
-Although it's normous, there are only so many techniques that can be used to talk to a C API, and I've always felt that if those specific cases were dealt with, it would be possible to generate wrappers for high level languages without resorting to Gcc-xml, SWIG or any of the other wrapper generators.
-They all save you work, however there is still an enormous amount of work to do (even once you've understood them).
+Although it's enormous, there are only so many techniques that can be used to talk to a C API, and I've always felt that if those specific cases were dealt with, it would be possible to generate wrappers for high level languages automatically.

 I came up with an idea, that since developing C programs is almost impossible without a compiler (and possibly a debugger as well), why not use the compiler,